-If there’s one macronutrient that the fitness minded folks focus on more than the others – it’s protein.
+If there’s one macronutrient that fitness-minded folks focus on more than any other – it’s protein.
 It’s like we just can’t get enough.
 But how much do your really know about protein?
-You can probably list of a list of 10 good protein sources off the top of your head, but lets dive a little deeper.
+You can probably list 10 good protein sources off the top of your head, but let’s dive a little deeper.

 WHY do we need protein?

 Is essential for the growth and recovery of muscles, making it a priority when you’re focusing on gaining muscle.
 It also preserves lean body mass and spares muscle breakdown during exercise, making it ideal for when you’re focusing on cutting body fat.
 Also, proteins make up about 75% of the dry weight of most of the cells in your body, so it makes perfect sense that we as athletes are so focused on it.

 Proteins are large molecules called polypeptides, which are made of basic building blocks called amino acids (remember that from high school biology?)
 There are 22 amino acids that are biologically important to the human body, and 9 essential amino acids that the human body CANNOT produce by itself.
 The essential amino acids are histidine, isoleucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.

 It’s important to know about the essential amino acids because there are 2 categories of protein – complete and incomplete.
 Incomplete proteins, like plant proteins, lack at least one of the 9 essential amino acids.
 Complete proteins contain all 9 in amounts sufficient for muscle maintenance and a “normal” growth rate.
 Completely proteins include eggs, milk, milk products and most animal proteins.

 HOW much protein should you take in?